 Operational efficiency – we want to be the fastest and most convenient choice at the lowest price

-Once you have established this for your business you need to work the master data management initiative into the framework.
+Once you have established this for your business you need to work the Master Data Management initiative into the framework.
 So, if your business 'thing' is customer centricity then you should probably focus your MDM efforts on the customer domain.
-If it’s operational efficiency or product excellence then you most likely need to focus on product and/or supplier MDM.
+If it’s operational efficiency or product excellence then you most likely need to focus on Product MDM and/or Supplier MDM.

 2) Choose the right strategy and approach

-Maybe you’ve already done great things with Master Data Management in one domain and now you want to move onto another master data area.
-Maybe you need to restart or re-energize your master data management approach.
-Or maybe you’re completely new to this.
+Maybe you have already done great things with Master Data Management in one domain and now you want to move onto another master data area.
+Maybe you need to restart or re-energize your Master Data Management approach.
+Or maybe you are completely new to this.
 All of these starting points are just fine.

 To move on, you need to determine exactly where your organization is at an MDM maturity scale, since organizations as well as individuals can be in different stages with their master data.
-Take a look at this MDM Maturity model – originally created by John Radcliffe when he was with Gartner - and ask yourself.
+Take a look at this MDM Maturity Model – originally created by John Radcliffe when he was with Gartner - and ask yourself.
 Where are we now?
 Where do we want to be?
-What’s the gap?
+What is the gap?